Encouraging teens in the battle is part of our mission and is two fold!

 Carson packed a lot of life in 17 short years with a confident swagger, a smile that would warm a room and in the end, a dying wish, “help the next kid diagnosed with cancer.”

 During inpatient treatment he never left his room, there was no place to go.

 The playroom was full of young kids and his “friends” were busy living life.

 Those were Very lonely days.

-Carson’s Corner will serve over 400 teen cancer patients annually cared for at Children’s.
+Carson’s Corner serves over 400 teen cancer patients annually cared for at Children’s.

 Friendships that have bloomed as a result of bonding during a Cowboy Game hosted by Carson Leslie Foundation has translated to friendships between teen cancer patients while inpatient and in clinic.
 This is absolutely wonderful and more than we could have hoped for.
 I am confident that friendships such as these will develop as well in the teen room.

 At the game, there were two girls who were initially reluctant to attend because they were nervous to spend an evening with people they did not know well.
 By the end of the night, the girls were friends, now text one another and have stayed friends.
 They are a support to one another and truly can understand the fear, burdens and moments of joy within hospitalization and treatment.

 Another teen who went to the game is a young man who had received his prosthetic leg the day before the event.
 He attended the event with his prosthetic leg, walked though the stadium, surrounded by the group and felt comfortable and confident to walk in public.
 Can you imagine how powerful the event was for him, the friendships, laughter, feelings of hope and acceptance.